Dragon-Age-Annual/dragonageannual.art/src/pages/application.md

   flash fic with tight word counts is a different skill set than writing long fic.
 The more samples you have of 700 word or less writing, the better!

-- We judge on grammar, characterization, and technique.
+- We judge on grammar, technique, and characterization.
 We cannot guarantee all three mods will be able to judge characterization for non-Dragon Age characters or OCs.
-Please try to include samples with multiple canon Dragon Age characters or unique voices (i.e. an in universe codex, a character piece, and a descriptive piece).
+Please try to include samples with multiple canon Dragon Age characters or unique forms (for example, an in universe codex, a character piece, and a descriptive piece).

 ### Support Roles